 Snow machines create the perfect Christmas atmosphere as you enter Santa Town.

 We went straight to the hayride and jumped right on.
-The lights were really well done and unique.
+The lights are really well done and unique.

 After the hayride we grabbed dinner.
 There were many choices, burgers, bbq, pizza.
 B and I chose to roast our own hot dogs over the camp fire.
 After dinner we grabbed some hot chocolate and a funnel cake.